renpy/renpy/sphinx/source/layeredimage.rst

 displayables being shown at the same time (the `if_all`, `if_any`, and `if_not` properties can tweak this).

-If the displayable is not explicitely given, it will be computed from the name of the layeredimage, the group (if any), the group's variant (if any), and the attribute.
+If the displayable is not explicitly given, it will be computed from the name of the layeredimage, the group (if any), the group's variant (if any), and the attribute.
 See the :ref:`pattern <layeredimage-pattern>` section for more details.